 If a company chooses to develop a digital strategy that focuses on its services and the value they provide for their customers, it may well be necessary to revise its business plan or create a new one.
 Business goal, Business Strategy, and Business model are highly dependent on each other and often only involve top organizational decision-makers relevant for stakeholders (executives, senior management, etc.).

 Figure 2 shows an example of the decision-making processes.
 In the first step, the company should choose its business goal(s).
 Each goal enables a set of different strategies the company can then apply to achieve its goal.
 Thus, in the second step, the company chooses the strategy that fits with its goal.
 Similarly, in the third step, the company can select a business model(s) that fits with its chosen strategy.

 Figure 2 – Example of going from a business goal to a business model

 Definition: A service system consists of elements (e.g. people, facilities, tools, and computer programs) that have a structure (i.e. an organization), a behavior (possibly described as a process), and a purpose.

 A work system is a system where human participants and/or machines perform work using information, technology, and other resources to produce products and/or services for internal or external customers

 The chosen business strategy and business model could have a significant impact and change the company's service and work systems.
 This impact is especially apparent in the case of digital transformation and digitalization strategies.

 If a strategy and/or business model include new digital technologies and capabilities, they will undoubtedly affect the company’s service and work systems.
 Servitization is a relevant example to illustrate how the decisions related to the previous aspect can potentially change a company’s service and work systems.
-If a company wants to focus on servitization, they will need to (re)design the services it provides to reevaluate their business model.
-Any changes in its services will trigger changes in the existing work systems and possibly lead to the creation of new work systems.
+If a company wants to focus on servitization, it will need to (re)design the services it provides to reevaluate its business model.
+Any changes in services will trigger changes in existing work systems and possibly lead to the creation of new ones.

 5 Daily operations